What is Keratosis Pilaris?

 Hydration plays a major role in re-plumping the wrinkles of crepe skin and it is one way to see an immediate difference in the appearance of your skin.
 This is a no-brainer when it comes to our face, but we often forget the rest of our body until we begin to itch, scratch and see flaky skin.

 A good example of this was when my mom, who is in her 70's, was at my house one day and complaining about the look of her skin on her arms.
 Crepey skin covered the top part of her bicep and forearm.
 I handed her A Girl's Gotta Spa!
 Energizing Citrus Body Lotion, which is incredibly hydrating with whipped cocoa and shea butter, and olive oil.
 Her face immediately lit up as she applied it and it seemed to erase the look of her crepey skin.
+(We also have an unscented body lotion and lavender body lotion.)

 It's not magic or a cure, but because our body lotion is deeply hydrating, it helped to plump her wrinkled skin, giving it a smoother look.
 Hydration will not reverse sagging skin, but it can help to make it look a bit more firm.